Siege of Shiraz: Background

 By mid-1723, Mahmud Hotak had consolidated his hold over much of central Persia.
 When the town of Qumisha surrendered to Zabardast Khan in July 1723, he gained full control of the country around his capital Isfahan.

 At the same time, Mahmud dispatched his general Nasrullah, with 3,000 men to collect provisions in the north-west.
 Save for a repulse at Hamadan, Nasrullah met little resistance and returned with large stores of food.
 He also resettled some 4,000 Sunni Dargazin families in Isfahan, as Mahmud sought to replace the unreliable local population with elements more loyal to the Hotak regime.
 Families of Afghan officers were also brought from Kandahar to prevent desertion, including Mahmud’s own mother, whose ragged state upon arrival in Isfahan shocked contemporary observers.

 With Isfahan relatively secure, Mahmud turned southward.
 His emissaries to Shiraz were insulted and dismissed, and he therefore resolved to bring Fars into obedience by force.
-Nasrullah was ordered to march on Shiraz in late summer 1723, supported by both Afghan troops and the transplanted Dargazins.
+Nasrullah was ordered to march on Shiraz in July 1723, supported by both Afghan troops and the transplanted Dargazins.
+On July 7, 1723, The Hotaki force moved out of Isfahan to besiege Shiraz.
+They first subdued Hajji Baqer, the Arab warlord that controlled the district of Qomisheh.

 Siege

+The Hotakis besieged Shiraz by July 28.
 Nasrullah advanced without opposition until he reached Shiraz, where the governor rejected his summons to surrender.
 Leading the assault in person, Nasrullah was among the first to fall.
 His unexpected death, despite his reputation for invulnerability, was a severe blow to Afghan morale and authority.
 The Safavid defenders took courage from this loss, while surrounding towns and villages that had submitted to Nasrullah quickly revolted, exposing the fragility of Afghan rule.
 Despite this setback, Mahmud dispatched Zabardast Khan to take command and renew the siege.
 The defenders of Shiraz resisted strongly, and the city might have held indefinitely had its governor prepared adequate food supplies before the Afghan advance.
 Instead, famine gradually eroded the city’s strength.
+After nine months, Shiraz capitulated in mid-1724.
+On April 14, 1724, Shiraz fell.

 Aftermath

-After nine months, Shiraz capitulated in mid-1724.
-Shiraz was heavily sacked and contemporary sources claimed that as many as 100,000 inhabitants perished during the famine.
+Following its fall, Shiraz was sacked.
+Contemporary accounts suggested that as many as 100,000 inhabitants had perished during the famine.
 Nasrullah’s death was widely mourned by Armenians and Zoroastrians, who regarded him as a tolerant protector, and even by some Persians, who found his rule humane compared to other Afghan commanders.
 His loss deprived Mahmud Hotak of one of his most capable generals.
 The fall of Shiraz extended Afghan authority over Fars, but it also underscored the dependence of Hotak power on sheer coercion.
 Resistance continued in other provinces, and Mahmud’s position remained precarious.
+The Hotak forces spread to take more major towns in the South.
+In late June 1724 Lar was occupied by the Afghans, and on November 3 Bandar Abbas was occupied by an Afghan force coming from Lar.